top of page

 What is Hormone Therapy?

-Hormone therapy (HT) involves using hormones to replace or enhance the body’s natural levels, especially during menopause, when estrogen production decreases.
-Estrogen therapy primarily addresses symptoms like hot flashes, night sweats, and vaginal dryness.
+Hormone therapy (HT) involves using hormones to replace or enhance the body’s natural levels, especially during the menopause transition, when estrogen production is variable.
+Most of us have heard that estrogen therapy addresses symptoms like hot flashes, night sweats, and vaginal dryness, but did you also know that estrogen therapy enhances bone health, mood and feelings of wellbeing.

 While estrogen is the main hormone involved, many treatments contain progesterone as well.
 The choice of therapy varies based on individual symptoms, health history, and risk factors.
-For instance, women with uterine issues might need a combination of estrogen and progesterone to counterbalance the effects.
+For instance, women with a uterus require estrogen and progesterone to reduce risk of uterine hyperplasia.

 The Benefits of Estrogen in Menopause